-- 8 ounces pomegranate juice (236 ml)
+- 8 ounces (236 ml) pomegranate juice

-- 2 teaspoons pomegranate molasses optional
+- 2 teaspoons pomegranate molasses, optional

-- 1/2 teaspoon orange flower water optional
+- 1/2 teaspoon orange flower water, optional

 - In a saucepan over low heat, combine the pomegranate juice, cane sugar, pomegranate molasses (if using) and orange flower water (if using), and stir until the sugar has dissolved.
 Remove from heat.
-Stir in the vodka or gin (if using).
+Stir in the vodka (if using).
 Let cool to room temperature.
 Transfer to a bottle or jar and store in the refrigerator.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.